Organize your stay Argentina

 Health Health Argentina

-At the time of our coverage, there were no longer any Covid-19-related restrictions on travel in the country.
-Wearing a mask was no longer mandatory, except on the plane.
-For more information, consult the website of the Ministry of Europe and Foreign Affairs.
 There are a few health peculiarities in Argentina, but as a general rule, cosmopolitan diseases (such as influenza, ENT, lung or urinary tract infections) are more to be feared than tropical diseases!
-The seasons are reversed in relation to Europe (we are in the southern hemisphere) and the diseases follow this trend: viruses such as influenza also occur during the winter, from June to August.
-Traveling in this country does not require any particular health precautions or vaccinations.
-However, the risks of hypothermia do exist for unprepared or ill-equipped hikers: weather conditions can indeed be extreme and do not count on diligent help.
-Don't forget that the wind is sometimes very violent: remember to protect your body, your neck, your hands, but also your lips.
+The seasons are reversed in relation to Europe (we're in the southern hemisphere) and diseases follow this trend: viruses such as influenza are also rife in winter, from June to August.
+Travel to this country therefore requires no special health precautions or vaccinations.
+However, the risk of hypothermia does exist for ill-prepared or ill-equipped hikers: climatic conditions can be extreme, so don't count on diligent rescue services.
+Don't forget that the wind is sometimes very violent: remember to protect your body, neck and hands, as well as your lips.

 Security Security Argentina